 'P' Party at work

 Members of RN RMS and Bomb Disposal Units and the later ‘P’ Parties were among the most highly decorated of the war.
-While the RMS and Bomb Disposal Units suffered many grievous casualties, not a single member of a ‘P’ Party was lost despite having cleared the ports of Cherbourg, Caen, Dieppe, Le Havre, Boulogne, Rouen, Calais, Ostend, Terneuzen, Zeebrugge, Bruges, Flushing, Amsterdam, Rotterdam, Hamburg, and Bremen.
-60 mines were cleared at Bremen alone.
+While the RMS and Bomb Disposal Units suffered many grievous casualties, not a single member of a ‘P’ Party was lost in action although AB William Brunskill died of wounds after a German V-2 rocket hit the Cinema Rex in Antwerp where he was watching a film on 16 Dec 1944.
+All this was despite having cleared the ports of Cherbourg, Caen, Dieppe, Le Havre, Boulogne, Rouen, Calais, Antwerp, Ostend, Terneuzen, Zeebrugge, Flushing, Amsterdam, Rotterdam, Hamburg, and Bremen.
+Sixty mines were cleared at Bremen alone.
 Lt Cdr Lionel ‘Buster’ Crabb was one of those involved in clearance operations in Italy having seen success against the limpet mines placed on ships in Gibraltar harbour by Italian charioteers operating from a ship interned across the bay in Algeceiras harbour.
 On 19 April 1956, he was to disappear in mysterious circumstances when the Soviet cruiser Ordzhonikidze brought Khrushchev and Bulganin to Portsmouth.

 WW II Clearance Diver in 'P' Party Mk II suit & Charioteer in